Azure/blobxfer/docs/20-yaml-configuration.md

 * `include` is a list of include patterns
 * `exclude` is a list of exclude patterns
 * `options` are upload-specific options
     * `mode` is the operating mode
     * `chunk_size_bytes` is the maximum amount of data to upload per request.
       This corresponds to the block size for block and append blobs, page size for page blobs, and the file chunk for files.
 Only block blobs can have a block size of up to 100MiB, all others have a maximum of 4MiB.
     * `delete_extraneous_destination` will cleanup any files remotely that are not found on locally.
 Note that this interacts with include and exclude filters.
     * `one_shot_bytes` is the size limit to upload block blobs in a single request.
     * `overwrite` specifies clobber behavior
     * `recursive` specifies if local paths should be recursively searched for files to upload
     * `rename` will rename a single entity destination path to a single `source`
     * `rsa_public_key` is the RSA public key PEM file to use to encrypt files
     * `skip_on` are skip on options to use
         * `filesize_match` skip if file size match
         * `lmt_ge` skip if remote file has a last modified time greater than or equal to the local file
         * `md5_match` skip if MD5 match
     * `stdin_as_page_blob_size` is the page blob size to preallocate if the amount of data to be streamed from stdin is known beforehand and the `mode` is `page`
     * `store_file_properties` stores the following file properties if enabled
         * `attributes` will store POSIX file mode and ownership
         * `md5` will store the MD5 of the file
     * `strip_components` is the number of leading path components to strip
     * `vectored_io` are the Vectored IO options to apply to the upload
         * `stripe_chunk_size_bytes` is the stripe width for each chunk if `stripe` `distribution_mode` is selected
-    * `distribution_mode` is the Vectored IO mode to use which can be one of
+        * `distribution_mode` is the Vectored IO mode to use which can be one of:
             * `disabled` will disable Vectored IO
             * `replica` which will replicate source files to target destinations on upload.
 Note that more than one destination should be specified.
             * `stripe` which will stripe source files to target destinations on upload.
 If more than one destination is specified, striping occurs in round-robin order amongst the destinations listed.

 ### <a name="synccopy"></a>`synccopy`
 The `synccopy` section specifies synchronous copy sources and destinations.